+Proper vehicle maintenance goes beyond just changing oil and filters.
 Certain car, truck, and equipment parts need lubricant to function at their best.
+Suspension and steering components on cars and trucks usually have grease fittings.
+On heavy equipment anything that moves can usually be found with a grease fitting at the joint.
+Decades ago it was common to grease these components by hand or with an oil cup, but there is a much better way to keep things moving smoothly.
 That’s where a grease gun comes in.
 This tool allows you to easily lubricate the parts that keep your car running smoothly and reliably.

-To do its job, a grease gun needs to be loaded with adequate amounts of lubricant.
+To do its job, an automotive grease gun needs to be loaded with adequate amounts of lubricant.
 Wondering how to load a grease gun?
 Follow the steps listed below.

 This task takes about 10 minutes.
 You’ll need the following items: